Illinois

 Special Circumstances: Vegetative filter strips

 Every timber grower who utilizes timber produced on land he owns or operates for sawing into lumber, for processing, or for resale, except a person who occasionally uses his own timber for sawing or processing for his own use and not for resale, shall report periodically, as required by regulation of the Department, the quantity of timber produced and utilized by the owner or operator during the reporting period.
-Such timber grower shall pay to the Department, when the periodic report is submitted, an amount equal to 4% of the gross value of the timber utilized during the period.
+Such timber grower shall pay to the Department, when the periodic report is submitted, an amount equal to 4 percent of the gross value of the timber utilized during the period.
+Penalty applies in the case of a failure to pay the harvest fee.